translate/pootle/docs/features/goals.rst

 Goals provide a way to group work based on any criteria.
 They can be prioritized to allow translators to focus on the most important work.

-Using :ref:`project goals <goals#regular-vs-project>` Pootle allows goals to be applied to the same file across all the languages in the project.
+By using :ref:`project goals <goals#regular-vs-project>` goals can be applied to the same file across all the languages in the project.

 .. note::
     Currently goals can only be applied to individual files.